alphanodes/additionals/README.md

 #### Does every user sees the content of every Dashboard block?

-You do not control the content a user in your project sees via the dashboard block you add, but still by setting up the correct user permissions in the administration area "Roles and permissions".
-Those permissions for a user role are relevant for the content a user can view in your project and must be set correctly.
+You do not control the content a user in your project can view via the dashboard block you add.
+You need to take care of content view permissions by setting up the correct user permissions in the administration area "Roles and permissions".
+Those permissions are relevant for the content a user can view in your project and must be set correctly.
+If you want a dashboard for your own, all you need to do is, create a new dashboard and set *Visible* to the option *to me only*.

 #### I want to use different dashboards for my employees than for Anonymous users / Non members